Millie Ketcheschawno: Founding of Indigenous Peoples Day (United States)

-Millie Ketcheschawno was one of the coordinators and founders of Indigenous Peoples' Day in Berkeley, California, along with other important committee members such as Don Littlecloud Davenport and Mark Gorrell.
+Ketcheschawno was one of the coordinators and founders of Indigenous Peoples' Day in Berkeley, California, along with other important committee members such as Don Littlecloud Davenport and Mark Gorrell.
 The roots of Indigenous Peoples' Day come from three important conferences: Geneva in 1977, Ecuador in 1990, and D-Q University in 1991.
 Indigenous Peoples' Day was created to criticize and question the myths about Christopher Columbus, as well as bring to light atrocities Indigenous peoples faced.
 The holiday is also about celebrating Native American culture.
 Other cities in the US also begun celebrating Indigenous Peoples' Day, inspired by the movement in Berkeley in which Ketcheschawno played a key role.

 When the US Congress used the Bay Area for a commemoration of Columbus, there was a push to include Indigenous Peoples' Day in Berkeley.
 In 1991, the actions of the US Congress caused Ketcheschawno, who was a part of the Indigenous rights coalition called the Resistance 500, to advocate for Indigenous Peoples' Day.
 Ketcheschawno and other activists convinced the Berkeley City Council to vote in favor of making it an official holiday.
 Ketcheschawno also contributed to Indigenous Peoples' Day by being the director of the Inter-Tribal Friendship House in Oakland.
 This is where she helped spread information about the roots of the holiday, such as the 1977 Geneva Conference, which helped the group understand more about the complexities of Indigenous issues.
 Ketcheschawno was also the one who proposed to have their first pow-wow in Civic Center Park in Berkeley.

-Late life
+Death

-Millie retired after a long and meaningful career in Shawnee, Oklahoma.
-On Monday, December 11, 2000, at the age of 63, Millie unfortunately suffered an accident in her home, which led to her passing.
-A wake was held after her passing in Eufaula, Oklahoma, at Gregg Funeral Chapel, and then her funeral service was held at Missionary Baptist Church.
-In the end, Millie was laid to rest at Greenwood Cemetery in Eufaula, Oklahoma.
+She died on December 11, 2000, at the age of 63, due to an accident in her home, and was buried at Greenwood Cemetery in Eufaula, Oklahoma.